-The overall provision amounting to €74m comprising: €67m in respect of the Financial Services and Pensions Ombudsman ('FSPO') decision relating to tracker mortgage customers and the other provisions are not individually significant and do not have a significant risk of a material adjustment in the next financial year.
+The overall provision amounting to €50m includes €48m in respect of the Financial Services and Pensions Ombudsman ('FSPO') decision relating to tracker mortgage customers and a number of separate provisions, the majority of which are not individually significant and, which do not have a significant risk of a material adjustment in the next financial year.
+The Bank has not disclosed a range of outcomes for such provisions given their diverse nature and the number of provisions involved.

-Note 24 sets out the background and the current position as regards the FSPO decision regarding a tracker complaint and the level of provisions that were set aside.
-Notwithstanding the near completion of payments to customers based on the FSPO decision, the level of provision required for other costs, including tax liabilities arising that the Bank will be required to discharge on behalf of impacted customers, has been assessed at €67 million.
+Note 22 sets out the background and the current position as regards the FSPO decision regarding a tracker complaint and the level of provisions that were set aside.
+Notwithstanding the payments to customers have effectively concluded, the level of provision required for other costs, including tax liabilities arising that the Bank will be required to discharge on behalf of impacted customers, has been reassessed at €48 million.
 These issues are subject to uncertainty with a range of outcomes possible with the final outcome being higher or lower depending on finalisation of such issues.